-Webster University considers employment, admission, financial aid, program, and activity applications without regard to race, sex, sexual orientation, color, creed, age, ethnic or national origin, or nondisqualifying disability.
-Grievances should be pursued according to the Student Grievance Policy and Procedure described herein.
+Webster University is committed to non-discrimination and equal opportunity regarding the treatment of students, faculty and staff.
+The University considers employment, admissions, financial aid, programs, and activity applications without regard to race, sex, sexual orientation, gender identity, color, creed, age, ethnic or national origin, or disability.

 Webster is committed to providing admitted students with the services they need in order to:

 - Have access to information and the opportunity to benefit from University programs equal to that enjoyed by students without disabilities; and,

 - Function in the University's educational mainstream.